Teja3376/chillout-frontend/README.md

 ## Acknowledgments

-- Inspired by Star Wars for the theme.
+- Built with Next.js, Socket.io, WebRTC, and modern React practices.
-- Built with Next.js, Socket.io, and modern React practices.
+- Designed with glassmorphism and contemporary UI principles.